PantelisDoxopoulos/Analyzing-DVD-Rental-Revenue-Using-SQL-and-Excel/README.md

 ```

 ### 2. **Revenue per Month**
--Shows revenue for each month in 2007.
+- Shows revenue for each month in 2007.
 ```sql
 SELECT TO_CHAR(payment_date,'MONTH') as Month,
        SUM(amount) AS monthly_revenue